How to Become a Teacher in Connecticut

 Teachers may also join AFT Connecticut, whose sister unions are made up of similar professions to teachers across the state.
 Having a strong union for support can make a difference in the outcome of lawsuits, terminations, and disputes - all of which arise from time to time in the profession.

-For those who are seeking alternates to employment in the public sector, Connecticut has 474 private schools and almost 75,000 students who attend those schools.
+For those who are seeking alternates to employment in the public sector, Connecticut was home to about 430 private schools that served about 67,000 students.
 These schools are often affiliated to a religion, are gender segregated, or offer accelerated programs.
 Teachers may find that contracts and salaries vary from school to school, unlike private schools.

 CTRB (Connecticut Teachers Retirement Board)